TheCandidStartup/TheCandidStartup.github.io/_drafts/securing-npm-supply-chain.md

 ## Migrate npm Scripts

 You can't build anything yet.
 You need to go through all of your `package.json` scripts and replace uses of `npm` and `npx` with the pnpm equivalents.
-For me that boiled down to these steps.
+For me, that boiled down to these steps.
 1. Replace `npx lerna run` with `pnpm run -r`
 2. Replace `npx` with `pnpm exec` (when executing an installed module) or `pnpm dlx` (when executing an uninstalled module)
 3. Replace `npm run` with `pnpm run`